 - Post frequent announcements in Canvas to keep students updated.
 Aim for a minimum of one announcement per week.
 See creating an announcement in Canvas.

 - Clearly communicate your expectations to your students as well as what they can expect from you.
 How many times per week do you expect students to log into Canvas?
 Are they expected to attend synchronous meetings?
 When should they expect new content?
 How should they ask questions?

 - Use the student view tool in Canvas to ensure that course materials are available to students.
 See Student View in Canvas.

 - Create an “FAQ” Canvas discussion board that encourages students to ask questions and also answer questions of other students is a useful tool.
 See this page on creating a discussion board in Canvas.

 - Build-in frequent opportunities for formative assessment to help keep your finger on the pulse of student learning.

 - Utilize the analytics within Canvas to examine which students have or haven’t accessed the course.
 Reach out to struggling students early and often.
 See Canvas Course Analytics.

 - Chunk material into digestible pieces.
 Instead of posting a 50-minute recorded lecture, post several 10-minute lectures interspersed with other course materials in a Canvas module.

-Insuring An Inclusive Learning Environment.
+Ensuring An Inclusive Learning Environment.
 The move to remote learning will impact some students more severely.
 The financial strains of purchasing digital equipment, maintaining high-quality internet service, having sufficient home space and privacy, and removing other needs and distractions that can detract from a student’s educational experience are not shared equally across the WashU student body.
 It is then critical to make sure that the learning environment that you establish is as welcoming and inclusive as it can be.
-General advise can be found here on insuring an inclusive learning environment.
+General advice can be found here on ensuring an inclusive learning environment.